Rank 2 local systems and abelian varieties II: Proofs of Theorem and Corollaries ,

 If $\bar{C}\subset \bar{U}$ is a good curve for the quintuple $(\bar X, X, \bar U, \omega_N^r, (x_j)^s_{j=1})$ as in Definition \ref{def:good_curve}, set $C:=\bar{C}\cap X$.
-Then the following three properties hold. \begin{itemize} \item Each $\calE_i|_C$ is irreducible by \cite[Theorem 2.6]{abe2016lefschetz}. \item The field generated by Frobenius traces of $\calE_i|_C$ is $E_i$. \item Each $\calE_i|_C$ has infinite monodromy around $\infty$.
-Indeed, from the positivity of $\bar{C}$, and the good position assumption, it follows that $\bar C$ intersects each component of $Z$ is a non-empty and transverse way.
-Then the assumption that $\calE_i$ has infinite monodromy around $Z$ implies $\bar C$ has infinite monodromy around $\bar C\cap Z$. \end{itemize} It follows from the construction of $p$-to-$l$ companions for curves, Theorem \ref{Theorem:GL2}, and Remark \ref{rem:mult_1} together with Equation \ref{eqn:complete_companions_decomposition} that if $\bar{C}\subset \bar{X}$ is a good curve, then there exists an abelian scheme $\pi_C\colon A_C\rightarrow C$ of relative dimension $g$ such that
+Then the following three properties hold. \begin{itemize} \item Each $\calE_i|_C$ is irreducible by \cite[Theorem 2.6]{abe2016lefschetz}. \item The field generated by Frobenius traces of $\calE_i|_C$ is $E_i$ by $\blacklozenge$. \item Each $\calE_i|_C$ has infinite monodromy around $\infty$.
+Indeed, from the positivity of $\bar{C}$, and the good position assumption, it follows that $\bar C$ intersects each irreducible component $Z_m$ of $Z$ in a non-empty and transverse way and moreover $\bar C$ does not intersect the codimension 2 strata $Z_{m}\cap Z_n$.
+By assumption, for each $\calE_i$, there exists a component $Z_m$ around which the monodromy around $Z_m$ of $\calE_i$ (equivalently, of $L_i$) is infinite.
+On the other hand, there is a surjective morphism of tame fundamental groups by \cite[Theorem 1.1(a)]{esnaultkindler}.
+Moreover, for each $m$, we may restrict the above surjection to a surjective map of tame inertia groups

-As we assumed that the $\ZZ_l$-lattice $\tilde{L}$ has trivial residual representation, it follows that we may replace $A_C$ by an $l$-primarily-isogenous abelian scheme to ensure that the \'etale group scheme $A_C[l]\rightarrow C$ is split.